jhill1/SEPwC/source/Code_basics.rst

     Hola! will be printed.
 The first if is not true, so we move to the next, which is also not true.
     The third is true, so we go inside that conditional and hence print("Hola!") is executed.
-The forth statement is also true, but the code will not enter that block as it is par tof the same ``if..else`` block.
+The forth statement is also true, but the code will not enter that block as it is part of the same ``if..else`` block.
     The ``else`` would be executed if none of the satements were true.